AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 host or any receiver is powered on first, they will automatically find each other and connect once both sides are running.

-The desktop acting as the host now accepts multiple client connections simultaneously.
-All connected receivers will get the forwarded input events.
+The desktop acting as the host can accept multiple client connections at once.
+Only the selected receiver will get the forwarded input events.
+Switch targets with the hotkeys to transfer control exclusively.

 ### Host hotkeys